antonyk/Sprint-Challenge-Authentication/README.md

 Sessions are a way to transfer state between client and server over the otherwise stateless protocol HTTP.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner?

 We use the bcrypt library to encrypt passwords before storing them in a database